Pedrokielma/react-subgraph/README.md

 TokenSwap is an application to facilitate important information from Uniswap.
-The application is intended to help Uniswapp users check up-to-date information regarding the price, supply and liquidity of each token, as well as the tokens available for exchange and the liquidity of each pair.
+This application is intended to help Uniswapp users check up-to-date information regarding the price, supply and liquidity of each token, as well as the tokens available for exchange and the liquidity of each pair.